-Under the banner theme of "Achieving Global Cooperation on Peace, Security and Human Development," this bipartisan conference gathered at the bipartisan conference gathered at the JW.
+Under the banner theme of "Achieving Global Cooperation on Peace, Security and Human Development," this bipartisan conference gathered at the J.W.
 Marriott Hotel, two blocks from the White House and minutes from the U.S. Capitol.

 Conference topics included: Principles and Best Practices in Leadership and Governance Securing Freedom of Conscience - a Universal Concern, Innovative Approaches to Global and Local Responses to Terrorism, Why Marriage and Family are Important for a Healthy and Stable Society; and Protecting Our Environment - Public and Private Sector Solutions, and Role of Media - Freedom and Responsibility of the Press.